-[00:18:50] M. Margaret McKeown: Of course, his most famous opinion was really a dissent and, there, I would say, of course, he's a big dissenter.
-He dissented almost in 500 opinions and about 40% of those, or 45%, he was the lone dissenter, so that's a little unusual.
-And, even when you stack him up to later dissenters like Justice Scalia or Justice Stevens, he was really a king of dissents, I would say.
-So how did this all play out in his opinions?
+[00:18:20] Judge McKeown: Of course, his most famous opinion was really a dissent.
+And there I would say, of course, he's a big dissenter.
+He dissented almost in 500 opinions.
+And about 40 percent of those, or 45%, he was the lone dissenter.
+So that's a little unusual.
+And even when you stack him up to later dissenters, like Justice Scalia or Justice Stevens, he was really a king of dissents, I would say.

+[00:18:50] Judge McKeown: So how did this all play out in his opinions?
 Well, Sierra Club v.
 Morton, of course, is the case where Walt Disney wanted to build a ski resort in the middle of this pristine valley in California.
-The Sierra Club sued to stop that, and they took a gamble.
+The Sierra Club sued to stop that.
+And they took a gamble.
 So instead of really arguing, "Here's one of our members.
 They hike here.
-They're going to be implicated," they really pled it as if the valley or the mountain was going to be implicated.
+They're gonna be implicated," they really pled it as if the valley or the mountain was going to be implicated.
+And the Supreme Court didn't have a lotta truck with that.
+Basically said, "No, you have to have an actual person who's been harmed or damaged."
+And they sent it back.
+Ultimately, Walt Disney dropped their plan and the case went forward.
+And the district court on amendment, let it go forward.

-[00:19:52] M. Margaret McKeown: And the Supreme Court didn't have a lot of truck with that, basically said, "No, you have to have an actual person who's been harmed or damaged," and they sent it back.
-Ultimately, Walt Disney dropped their plan and the case went forward and the district court had, you know, on amendment, let it go forward.
-But Douglas did something there, I think, was really kind of one of his centerpieces.
-In his dissent, he talks about what we now know as rights of nature and that is the valleys, the rivers, the mountains, those are the pieces of life that are going to be damaged, so why shouldn't we give them a voice in the courts?
+[00:19:43] Judge McKeown: But Douglas did something there, I think, that was really kind of one of his centerpieces.
+In his dissent, he talks about what we now know as rights of nature, and that is the valleys, the rivers, the mountains, those are the pieces of life that are gonna be damaged, so why shouldn't we give them a voice in the courts?
+And he compared that to a ship.
+A ship is an inanimate object, and you can sue in the name of a ship, in the name of a corporation.
+And much of that, of course, was derived was a professor at USC, Jeff Stone [sic], who'd written a similar article.

-[00:20:40] M. Margaret McKeown: And he compared that to a ship.
-A ship is an inanimate object, and you can sue in the name of a ship, in the name of a corporation, and much of that, of course, was derived from a professor at USC, Jeff Stone, who'd written a similar article.
-But, if you read the dissent, it's very lyrical, and you could be reading Sand County Almanac or Thoreau, and so he wrote that really in the space of about two hours when he got off the bench.
-The beauty of going to the archives is you can see the drafts, you can see the cut and paste and the tape and the do-overs.
+[00:20:23] Judge McKeown: But if you read the dissent, it's very lyrical.
+And you could be reading Sand County Almanac or Thoreau.
+And so he wrote that really in the space of about two hours when he got off the bench.

+[00:20:37] Judge McKeown: The beauty of going to the archives is you can see the drafts, you can see the cut and paste and the tape and the do-overs.
 There weren't computers doing all of this.

-But it's a really, it's a beautiful dissent and it raises that issue about why nature or the environment can't have a voice.
+[00:20:48] Judge McKeown: But it's a really beautiful dissent, and it raises that issue about why nature and the environment can't have a voice.
+And ironically, his law clerk working on it at the time, Douglas gives the law clerk the draft opinion and says, "Now, you need to put in the footnotes."
+So they kinda did it backwards in the sense of he was castigating the Forest Service and others, and the law clerk had to find all the support for all these things.

-[00:21:29] M. Margaret McKeown: And, ironically, his law clerk working on it at the time, Douglas gives the law clerk the draft opinion and says, "Now you need to put in the footnotes."
-So they kind of did it backwards [laughs] in the sense of he was castigating the Forest Service and others and the law clerk had to find all the support for all these things.
-But it clearly has had, you know, he was writing for the future, and it's had some resonance in international law in various countries and their constitutions and even in America for various municipalities who have put that into their regulations.
-It hasn't really found a lot of traction in the courts, I would say, but, again, it's found traction in common sense.
+[00:21:18] Judge McKeown: He was writing for the future, and it's had some resonance in international law in various countries in their constitutions, and even in America for various municipalities who have put that into their regulations.
+It hasn't really found a lot of traction in the courts, I would say.
+But again, it's found traction in common sense.